UCDavisLibrary/fin-ucd-lib-deployment/README.md

   - First, make sure you have modified your code, commited to appropriate repository and added a new version tags to the repository.
   - Update the ```config.sh``` file with the updated repository tags or branches.
   - Update the main ```APP_VERSION``` number in ```config.sh```
-  - Run ```./generate.sh``` to create a new ```docker-compose.yaml``` file with updated tags
+  - Run ```./templates/generate.sh``` to create a new ```docker-compose.yaml``` file with updated tags
   - Commit your changes to this repo to GitHub
   - Tag your commit with the same version number as `APP_VERSION` and push tag to Github
-  - Once a new tag is pushed to Github Google Cloud Build will automatically create new images and push them to DockerHub
+  - Once a new tag is pushed to Github, Google Cloud Build will automatically create new images and push them to DockerHub

 For development builds where you are using branches in the deployment definition, you can call ```submit.sh`` to kick off new builds.